-The remote mountain village of Xilitla is known for its jungle sculpture fantasyland, Las Pozas, created by artist and visionary, Edward James.
+The remote mountain village of Xilitla the third of our magic towns of Mexico.
+It is known for its jungle sculpture fantasyland, Las Pozas, created by artist and visionary, Edward James.
 Xilitla is a village of steep streets and is often shrouded in mist due to its high altitude.
 Furthermore, with few tourists, it has an authentic vibe.
 The bustling local market sells jungle fruits, breads, cheeses along with tamales wrapped in banana leaves.
 For the complete ‘Las Pozas Experience’ book a room at the surrealist house of El Castillo.

 An Artist’s Vision

 Although the village is attractive enough, it is the entrancing Las Pozas which motivates travellers to venture to this off the beaten track destination.
 English eccentric, Edward James, spent twenty years constructing the wonderland.
 To help, he enlisted friend and architect, Plutarco Gastelum.
 Additionally, he provided employment to hundreds of local villagers, artisans and masons.

 A visit to Las Pozas is like being in a bizarre dream .
 In fact, you never know what you are going to come across next.
 Art and nature blend together in unexpected ways.
 Secret trails lead to hidden doorways and gigantic surrealist sculptures, in the form of serpents and flowers, are embraced by the jungle.
 Electric blue butterflies flutter through the trees.
 Furthermore, a waterfall splashes into a series of pools – an ideal spot for a rejuvenating dip.

 A new museum dedicated to the work of surrealist artist Leonora Carrington, is a welcome addition to Xilitla.
 A compact and contemporary space, the displays are well-presented and engaging.
 Additionally, a rooftop café provides superb views over the village and distant hills.